Technology Assurance Group

 4. Practice Active Listening

 While it's important to present your findings and recommendations, make sure you're also listening to your client's concerns and ideas.
-The QBR should be a two-way dialogue.
+The SBR should be a two-way dialogue.

 5. Follow Up Promptly

-After the QBR, send a summary of the discussion, agreed-upon action items, and any additional information requested during the meeting.
+After the SBR, send a summary of the discussion, agreed-upon action items, and any additional information requested during the meeting.
 This demonstrates your commitment and helps maintain momentum.

-As MTSPs, we're in the business of technology, so it's only fitting that we use it to enhance our QBR process.
+As MTSPs, we're in the business of technology, so it's only fitting that we use it to enhance our SBR process.
 Consider implementing tools like:

 • Business intelligence platforms for data visualization and reporting